holylobster/nuntius-android/README.md

 At the moment Nuntius is available on some Linux distributions, check here:
 * https://github.com/holylobster/nuntius-linux

+##Requirements
+* Bluetooth: we tested with Bluetooth 2.1 and it worked
+* Android: to intercept notifications we need at least Android 4.3 (API 18)
+* Sympathy: Nuntius is at a very early stage of development.
+Your participation and understanding is appreciated!

 ##Note
 User is required to enable notification permission from
 * "Settings > Security > Notification access"